 The Council also has a policy for "unreasonable" or "persistently unreasonable" complainants.
 This policy will be applied to any person showing aggressive behaviour towards staff , threatening behaviour, abuse or threatened or actual physical harm.
 It will also apply to a person presenting the same issue (or with minor differences) repeatedly and who does not accept the explanations and outcomes.

 How to make a complaint

 Alternatively, you can make a complaint by e-mail, telephone, letter, or in person at the Council office dealing with the issue.
 We also have a form available at reception areas for this purpose.
-If you are unsure how to proceed, please contact our Corporate Complaints Team by clicking on the Contact tab above.
+If you are unsure how to proceed, please contact our Corporate Complaints Team by using the details found in the Contact tab.

 The Complaints Procedure